Rainminds/.github/profile/README.md

 - and why it stands up to regulatory scrutiny.

-These materials are **not required** to understand or contribute to the open-source project, but are useful context for enterprise discussions.
+These materials are **not required** to understand or contribute to the open-source project, but are useful contexts for enterprise discussions.

 - [Gantral & Gantrio — Executive Overview](https://youtu.be/WEbsdmBWkRI)
 - [What Changes After Adoption](https://youtu.be/g59alKYgF2Y)